 - Don’t, don’t, don’t ever use the real name of someone you know, and even if the name is different and the character is 90% based on someone, they will think it is them.
 So no, nobody I know is a character in my book nor will they ever be.

-- I really wish I had set it in a completely separate universe.
-The plot feels perfect as of today, but I dread to think how dated and laughable it will look in a few years.
+- Plots age!
+I really wish I had set my first book in a completely separate universe.
+The plot feels perfect as of 2024/2025, but I dread to think how dated and laughable it will look in a few years.

 So, has it put me off writing another book? definitely not, but it will stay a part time endeavor and it looks like I won’t be giving up my day job and will still be programming for a few more years.